joanpadolina/browser-technologies-1920/README.md

 ```

 The ipad mini will load the css but no javascript.
 So the API won't work because of the fetch.
-The form has more styling than the ipod but to make an assignment through the app is not enabled.
+The form has more styling than the ipod but to make an assignment through the app is also not possible.

 ## LG Nexus